simonprickett/simonprickett.github.io/_posts/2016-03-08-supporting-the-browser-platform-in-a-cordova-plugin.md

 Using Cordova’s browser platform gives us a lot of development, testing and deployment flexibility when writing hybrid apps.
 Extending plugins to also support it makes that experience a lot more useful, and can avoid the need to add platform specific conditional code to the core application logic.
 Hopefully this post showed that adding browser platform support to a plugin can be quick and painless.
 Feel free to browse our updated “ModusEcho” plugin [GitHub repo](https://github.com/ModusCreateOrg/cordova-plugin-example), or install the [updated plugin from npm](https://www.npmjs.com/package/modusecho).

-If you know someone who would find this article informative, please share and [follow me on Twitter](https://twitter.com/simon_prickett).
+If you know someone who would find this article informative, please share it widely!